See link for 2002 information on The Bigelow Plantation and Floral Bluff for 2003

 cemetery on Floral Bluff.
 My cousin Janis Pahnke passed some info

 from me to you on the recent clearing of the cemetary.
-While I'm a distant
+While I'm a

-so is more into the group.
+and grandmother, so is more into the group.

-Anyway, my family, the Clarkes, moved to the Floral Bluff area
+Anyway, my family, the Clarkes, moved to the Floral Bluff area in

-burning on New Years Eve of 1950/51.
+on New Years Eve of 1950/51.
 It was a big place and a BIG

 fire.
-It was sort of an apartment building at the time with two or
+It was sort of an apartment building at the time with two

 three families in it.
-Some effort had been put out to fix the place
+Some effort had been put out to fix the

 up, but not much.

-Our own property is about a block south of the Bigelow property,
+Our own property is about a block south of the Bigelow property, so we

-the properties owned by some of the people in the graveyard.
+properties owned by some of the people in the graveyard.
 Turknett

 is one I recall.
 The Dixon family members buried in the cemetery